 Donations to the Beth Morris Scholarship Fund will be dedicated to providing scholarships for students on the Cycle the Rockies course.

-The Matt Thomas Endowment was established in 2002 by Matt’s friends and family in memory of Matt and his commitment to education.
+The Matt Thomas Scholarship Fund was established in 2002 by Matt’s friends and family in memory of Matt and his commitment to education.

 As an instructor, Matt consistently encouraged his students to consider human/land relations from multiple cultural and historical perspectives, to develop a personal philosophy for living well with the land, and to examine themselves and their interactions with the land.
 In his personal life Matt was dedicated to local politics, environmental and river advocacy, and the study of eco-feminism and sustainable human/land relations.

 The Matt Thomas Scholarship Fund grants merit-based scholarships each year to students on the Montana Afoot and Afloat course who clearly embody Matt’s ideals and visions.
-To honor Matt’s legacy and donate to the Matt Thomas Endowment, please visit our donations page.
+To honor Matt’s legacy and donate to the Matt Thomas Scholarship Fund, please visit our donations page.